 Heat speeds everything about the curing process of epoxy.
 If there is a need to store the epoxy, some plans for cooling must be in place.

 Heat is an important part of the fermentation process for several different types of food and drink; however, if heat enters the process at the wrong time, or lasts for too long, it can result in undesired flavors and aromas that compromise the quality.
 Let’s take a look at spirits for an example: spirits spend years locked inside barrels during the aging process, undergoing a series of seasonal climatic changes that trigger chemical changes.
 Controlling the temperature of actively fermenting wort (the sweet infusion of ground malt

 or other grain before fermentation, used to produce beer and distilled malt liquors) can have a major impact on the flavor of the finished beer.
 Fermenting above the normal temperature range may produce excessive fruity-flavored esters or harsh-flavored fusel alcohols (Stika).

 Normal ale fermentation temperatures range from 68-72 °F/20-22 °C and lager fermentation temperatures from 45-55 °F/7-13 °C. The heat generated by an active fermentation can warm a typical 5-gallon batch of beer by 10 to 15°F/5.5 to 8.3°C (Stika).

 The key to protecting critical materials from heat is to prevent external heat from reaching your product.
-An effective cooling solution should be able to remove as much heat as the environment is sending into the material you are trying to protect against the heat.
+An effective process cooling solution should be able to remove any heat that enters your product/process from the surrounding environmen.

 Stika, John.
 “Controlling Fermentation Temperature: Techniques”.
 Brew Your Own, March/April 2009.
 14 March 2017. https://byo.com/bock/item/1869-controlling-fermentation-temperature-techniques